 The Company is a closed-end investment company that has elected to be regulated as a business development company "BDC" under the 1940 Act.
-The 1940 Act prohibits the Company from selling shares of its common stock at a price below the current net asset value per share of such stock ("NAV"), exclusive of sales compensation, unless its shareholders approve such a sale and the Company's Board of Directors makes certain determinations.
+The 1940 Act prohibits the Company from selling shares of Common Stock at a price below the current net asset value per share of such stock ("NAV"), exclusive of sales compensation, unless its shareholders approve such a sale and the Company's Board of Directors makes certain determinations.

-Pursuant to this provision, the Company obtained approval of its shareholders so that it may, in one or more public or private offerings of its Common Stock, sell or otherwise issue shares of its Common Stock at a price below its then current NAV, subject to certain conditions discussed below.
+Pursuant to this proposal, the Company seeks shareholder approval so that it may, in one or more public or private offerings of Common Stock, sell or otherwise issue shares of Common Stock at a price below its then current NAV, subject to certain conditions discussed below.
 If approved, the authorization would be effective for a twelve-month period expiring on the anniversary of the closing of the Transactions.

-On July 10, 2014, the Company's Board of Directors, including a majority of the Independent Directors who have no financial interest in this matter, has approved the offer, sale and issuance, in one or more public or private offerings, of shares of Common Stock at a price below the current NAV of the Common Stock, exclusive of sales compensation, as in the best interests of the Company and its shareholders and recommended it to the shareholders for their approval.
-On July 10, 2014, holders of a majority of the voting securities of the Company approved for a twelve-month period expiring on the anniversary of the closing of the Transactions.
-The Company will comply with the conditions described below in connection with any financing undertaken pursuant to this proposal.
+On December 19, 2014, the Company's board of directors, including a majority of the Independent Directors who have no financial interest in this matter, has approved the offer, sale and issuance, in one or more public or private offerings, of shares of Common Stock at a price below the current NAV of the Common Stock, exclusive of sales compensation, as in the best interests of the Company and its shareholders and recommended it to the shareholders for their approval.

-It should be noted that the maximum number of shares that may be sold below NAV pursuant to this authority that could result in such dilution is limited to 25% of the Company's then outstanding common stock immediately prior to each such sale.
+It should be noted that the maximum number of shares that may be sold below NAV pursuant to this authority that could result in such dilution is limited to 25% of the Company's then outstanding Common Stock immediately prior to each such sale.
 Furthermore, pursuant to this authority, there would be no limit on the discount to NAV at which shares could be sold.
 See below for a discussion and an example of the dilutive effect of the sale of shares below NAV.

 Reasons to Offer Common Stock Below NAV.
 The Company believes that market conditions may from time to time provide attractive opportunities to deploy capital.
 Global capital markets have periodically experienced periods of instability as evidenced by the extended disruptions from 2007 to 2010 in the debt capital markets, significant losses in the principal value of investments, the re-pricing of credit risk in the credit markets and the failure of certain major financial institutions.
 During that period, despite actions of the United States federal government and foreign governments, these events contributed to worsening general economic conditions that materially and adversely impacted the broader financial and credit markets and reduced the availability of debt and equity capital for the market as a whole and financial services firms in particular.
 Further, many investors sold assets in order to repay debt or meet equity redemption requirements or other obligations.
 This dynamic created forced selling (which could return should global markets experience future disruption of the past credit cycle) that had negatively impacted valuations of debt securities in most markets.
 This negative pressure on valuations had contributed to significant unrealized write-downs of debt investments of many finance companies, including investments in the Company's portfolio.
-However, these changes in the market conditions also had beneficial effects for capital providers, including more favorable pricing of risk and more creditorfriendly contractual terms.
+However, these changes in the market conditions also had beneficial effects for capital providers, including more favorable pricing of risk and more creditor-friendly contractual terms.